Regular Fossil Hunting Walks to show you what, where and how

 The Charmouth fossils, and also Lyme Regis fossils, can be found in museums and professional collections throughout the world.
 But the best fossils of all are the ones you find yourself!

-The most common fossils are Ammonites and Belemnites.
+The most common Jurassic Coast fossils in this area are Ammonites and Belemnites.
 They are both extinct types of Mollusc, a diverse group of animals to which current day mussels, clams, snails, slugs, cuttlefish and octopus belong.

 Ammonites, as shown above, had spiral shells which fossilised to form the fossils we find today.
 However, when alive they had fleshy heads and ‘squid like’ tentacles.